Bureau-du-Forestier-en-chef/FMTdocs/docSiteContent/content/en/docs/advanced/exercice_2.md

 This command tells the script created in the first part that we want to :

-- use the model found at `../../Models/TWD_land/TWD_land.pri`
+- Use the model found at `../../Models/TWD_land/TWD_land.pri`
-- use the scenario `Globalx1` as a strategic model
+- Use the scenario `Globalx1` as a strategic model
-- use the `Localex1` scenario as a tactical model
+- Use the `Localex1` scenario as a tactical model
-- use the `Globalnofire` scenario as a stocastic model
+- Use the `Globalnofire` scenario as a stocastic model
-- create output tables for the `OVOLREC`, `OSUPREC`, `OSUPPL`, and `VOLINVENT` outputs
+- Create output tables for the `OVOLREC`, `OSUPREC`, `OSUPPL`, and `VOLINVENT` outputs
-- put these tables in the `replanning_EX1` folder
+- Put these tables in the `replanning_EX1` folder
-- make 10 replicates
+- Make 10 iterations
-- solve the strategic model for 20 periods
+- Solve the strategic model for 20 periods
-- do the re-plannification on 20 periods
+- Do the re-plannification on 20 periods
-- use 2 CPU cores to make replicas in parallel
+- Use 2 CPU cores to make iterations in parallel

 Once the command has run, look at the output in the `Examples/Python/replanning/replanning_EX1` folder.